nusenu/ansible-relayor/README.md

 * createdir - creates (empty) directories on the ansible host only, useful for migration
 * promconfig - regenerates prometheus related configs (scrape config, blackbox exporter, nginx)
 * reconfigure - regenerates config files (tor and promconfig) and reloads tor (requires previously configured tor instances)

-So if you have a big family and you are about to add an FreeBSD host you typically make two steps

-1. install the new server by running only against the new server (-l) and only the os specific tag (freebsd)

-    `ansible-playbook yourplaybook.yml -l newserver --tags freebsd`

-2. then reconfigure all servers (MyFamily) by running the 'reconfigure' tag against all servers.

-    `ansible-playbook yourplaybook.yml --tags reconfigure`

 Security Considerations
 ------------------------